Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter

 We are now in position to estimate the parameter $\eta$ defined as the ratio between the energy transferred (per unit length $l$) to the radio waves and the total energy produced by a single AQN (per unit length $l$) as a result of the annihilation process: \be \eta\approx \frac{(\Delta E)\cdot [\pi R_{eff}^2 n_{\rm e}]}{(2m_pc^2) \cdot [\pi R_{eff}^2 n_{\rm p}]}\approx \frac{\Delta E}{2m_pc^2}\sim 10^{-7}, \ee where the denominator accounts for the total energy due to the annihilation events with rate (\ref{rate-annihilation}) and the numerator accounts for the kinetic energy received by affected electrons.
 In our estimate of (\ref{eta}), we assume an approximate local neutrality such that $n_e\approx n_p$.
-Furthermore, to be on the conservative side, we also assume that $\Delta E\approx 2T_P\approx 2\cdot 10^2 ~{\rm eV}$, such that $\Delta E$ only slightly exceeds the surrounding thermal energy $\approx T_P$.
+Furthermore, to be on the conservative side, we also assume that $\Delta E \approx 2\cdot 10^2 ~{\rm eV}$, such that $\Delta E$ only slightly exceeds the plasma temperature $\approx T_P$ at high altitudes of order $10^4$ km, where radio emission occurs.
 Finally, we also assume that the dominant portion of the $\Delta E $ will be eventually released in the form of radio waves.
 It is very likely that there are few missing numerical factors of order one on the right hand side in eq. (\ref{eta}) as our assumptions formulated above are only approximations.
 However, we believe that (\ref{eta}) gives a correct order of magnitude estimate for the energy efficiency transfer ratio $\eta$.
 We provide a few numerical estimates in next subsection \ref{energetics} suggesting that (\ref{eta}) is very reasonable and consistent with observed intensities in radio bands \cite{Mondal-2020}.